FlowFuse/website/src/blog/2024/03/using_kafka_with_node-red.md

 ## Running Kafka on the cloud

-To run Kafka on the cloud, you can consider utilizing it according to your preferences.
+To run Kafka on the cloud, you can consider utilizing it cloud platform according to your preferences.
 For a guide on running Kafka on a cloud platform, the procedures may differ.
 You can refer to the documentation provided by your preferred cloud service for detailed instructions.

-During the writing of this tutorial, I utilized [Aiven’s cloud data platform](https://aiven.io/kafka-connect) which offers the option to use Kafka in the free trial.
+During the writing of this guide, I utilized [Aiven’s cloud data platform](https://aiven.io/kafka-connect) which offers the option to use Kafka in the free trial.
 However, you are free to choose any cloud service that suits your requirements and preferences.

 ## Installing Dashboard 2.0
 In this section, we will install Dashboard 2.0, we will display the temperature data of different areas on the Dashboard 2.0 chart.